mengyanl/Corona_Tweet/README.md

 # Corona_Tweet
+Knowing what the public thinks about corona-virus will help policy makers to decide on the strategies against the COVID pandemic. <br>
 SpringboardProject3.
 Data from Kaggle.com
-Knowing what the public thinks about corona-virus will help policy makers to decide on the strategies against the COVID pandemic.

 ## Folder1: Data
 <ul>